Docs / Device Manual

 Web configurator Firmware tab with the option to put the device into DFU mode

-Connected over BLE — click the option to put the device into DFU mode.
-The device will then disconnect from BLE.
+1 · Connected over BLE — click to put the device into DFU mode.
+It then disconnects from BLE.

 Firmware tab showing the device listed as DFU in HS Mode, ready to flash

-Select a firmware version and click Connect & Flash.
-The browser prompts for a device — choose the one labelled DFU in HS Mode.
+2 · Select a version and click Connect & Flash.
+Choose the device labelled DFU in HS Mode.

 Firmware tab showing a successful firmware update